A GUIDE TO GETTING PERMANENT RESIDENCY IN IRELAND AFTER STUDY

 Puneet

-The tightening of H1B work visa rules in US under current Trump administration in the last couple of years has led many Indians, who wish to settle abroad, to explore other options.
+The tightening of H1B work visa rules in the US under the current Trump administration in the last couple of years has led many Indians, who wish to settle abroad, to explore other options.
 These include countries like the Republic of Ireland (not to be confused with Northern Ireland which is British territory) which, unlike the US, have not yet imposed severe restrictions on the entry of migrants from other parts of the world.
-On the contrary, Ireland in general and Irish people in particular, are well known for their welcoming nature.
+On the contrary, Ireland in general, and Irish people in particular, are well known for their welcoming nature.

 In this blog, Student Cover brings you a step-by-step guide to getting permanent residency in Ireland.
 If you possess the right set of skills and expertise that are in great demand in that country, getting a permanent residency and eventually, citizenship, should not be so difficult.
 But before we proceed further, there are certain things that you need to know first.